zeiss-microscopy/OAD/ZEN-API/README.md

 ## DISCLAIMER

-- ZEN API is still in its early stages.
-Please be aware of this and expect update and changes.
-- The provided examples are free to use for everybody.
+The provided examples are free to use for everybody.
 Carl Zeiss Microscopy GmbH's ZEN software undertakes no warranty concerning the use of those scripts, image analysis settings and ZEN experiments.

 > :warning: **Use ZEN API and the examples at your own risk!**